TipTop Installation Tutorial

 pip install -e --user .

-Step 5: (Optionnal) Development Setup
+Step 5: (Optional) Development Setup

 If you plan to do your own development or fix bugs, you will need to download and install the following libraries: